On Many-Body Localization for Quantum Spin Chains: The General Step

 Applying the Markov inequality to (\ref{(4.16b)}), we obtain

 As in Proposition \ref{prop:3.1}, we take $s = \frac{2}{7}$.
 In the second inequality, we have used the available factor $(\bar{g}_{j'}!)^{-s}$ from (\ref{(4.16b)}); after a partial cancellation it becomes $(\bar{g}_{j'}!)^{7s/9}=(\bar{g}_{j'}!)^{2/9}$ in the denominator.
 We have chosen constants so as to equalize the factorials between both sides of the Markov inequality.
 What remains are the denominators: the fact that their $s$-moments are bounded allows us to extract good decay of the probability with $|\bar{g}_{j'}|$.
 The Jacobian estimate (\ref{(4.16a)}) from the last section shows that we can effectively use the denominators as integration variables.
-We conclude that the moments are bounded by a factor exponential in $|\bar{g}_{j'}|$.
-Thus there is a constant $\rho_1$ such that